shutterspeed1000/spw-react-portfolio/README.md

-# Password Generator
+# React Portfolio

 ## Description

 Module #3 Challenge

 User Story:
-AS AN employee with access to sensitive data
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+AS AN employer looking for candidates with experience building single-page applications I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position

 Acceptance Criteria
-GIVEN I need a new, secure password
-WHEN I click the button to generate a password
+GIVEN a single-page application portfolio for a web developer WHEN I load the portfolio
-THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria
+THEN I am presented with a page containing a header, a section for content, and a footer WHEN I view the header
+THEN I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio WHEN I view the navigation titles
+THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted
+WHEN I click on a navigation title
+THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
+WHEN I load the portfolio the first time
+THEN the About Me title and section are selected by default WHEN I am presented with the About Me section
+THEN I see a recent photo or avatar of the developer and a short bio about them WHEN I am presented with the Portfolio section
+THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repository
+WHEN I am presented with the Contact section
+THEN I see a contact form with fields for a name, an email address, and a message WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required WHEN I enter text into the email address field
+THEN I receive a notification if I have entered an invalid email address WHEN I am presented with the Resume section
-THEN I select which criteria to include in the password WHEN prompted for the length of the password
+THEN I see a link to a downloadable resume and a list of the developer’s proficiencies WHEN I view the footer
-THEN I choose a length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)

 ## Table of Contents (Optional)